Extended Project Qualification

-An Extended Project Qualification (EPQ) is a qualification taken by some students in England and Wales, which is equivalent to 50% of an A level.
-They are part of level three of the National Qualifications Framework.
-It is currently graded A*-E.
+Extended Project Qualification (EPQ) is a qualification taken by some students in England and Wales, which is equivalent to 50% of an A-level.
+Graded A*–E and worth up to 28 UCAS tariff points, it is part of level three of the national qualifications framework.

-The extended project was devised by Sir Mike Tomlinson in 2006, during his review of 16- to 19-year-olds' education.
+The extended project was devised by Sir Mike Tomlinson in 2006, during his review of 16- to 19-year-olds' education, and entered a pilot phase during the academic year 2007–8.
 It was a compulsory part of the 14–19 Diploma taken by students in England and Wales between 2008 and 2013.

-An EPQ is worth up to 28 UCAS tariff points.

 Description

-All students may take an extended project as a free-standing qualification, following a recommendation by the examination boards of England and Wales (Edexcel, OCR, AQA, WJEC, Eduqas and CIE) and England's former qualifications authority, the QCA.
+All students may take an extended project as a free-standing qualification, this following a 2009 recommendation by the examination boards of England and Wales (Edexcel, OCR, AQA, WJEC, Eduqas and CIE), and England's former qualifications authority, the QCA.
+By introducing EPQs it was hoped that students would be better prepared for study at university or begin a career, by developing skills in research, problem solving, critical thinking, writing, and independent learning.